RiL3z/RiL3z.github.io/_posts/2018-12-13-willpower.md

 **Score:** <span id="self-control-scale-score"></span>
 <p id="self-control-scale-comment"></p>

 How'd you do?
-I scored a SCORE.
+I scored a 88.
 What researchers have found is that if you score high on this scale, then you are likely to have success in various aspects of your life.
 I'm not disputing that result.

 The other test is called the Stroop task.
 It's notorious for being a pain in the brain.
 The task is to speak the color of a word, not the word itself.
 You can try it here by choosing the number of words you'd like to generate and clicking the button: